 For more on Glensheen, see Duluth's grand mansion.

-It has seven very attractive rooms, two in a carriage house, all with whirlpools and/or fireplace.
+It has eight attractive rooms, two in a carriage house, all with whirlpools and/or fireplace.
 The inn is now run by Heirloom property-management company.

-Merryweather Inn : This stately 1904 Southern Colonial, across from the Cotton Mansion, once was UMD's Olcott School of Music, and it was run as the Olcott House inn for many years.
+Merryweather Inn: This stately 1904 Southern Colonial, across from the Cotton Mansion, once was UMD's Olcott School of Music, and it was run as the Olcott House bed-and-breakfast for many years.

 It has five suites and a carriage house with kitchen and whirlpool.

-Solglimt : This inn on Park Point, just across the Aerial Lift Bridge, isn't historic, but it has a fantastic location on the beach and five arty suites and rooms, four with fireplaces and all with exceptionally comfortable beds.
+Solglimt: This modern inn on Park Point, just across the Aerial Lift Bridge, isn't historic, but it has a fantastic location on the beach and five arty suites and rooms, four with fireplaces and all with exceptionally comfortable beds.